Identifying and Analyzing Sepsis States: A Retrospective Study on Patients with Sepsis in ICUs

 \section{Discussion}

-We present a computational framework to identify disease states in sepsis from 16,546 distinct patients admitted to Beth Israel Deaconess Medical Center between 2001 and 2012, collected from the MIMIC-III database \cite{johnson2016mimic}.
+We present a computational framework to identify disease states and model pathological processes of sepsis from 16,546 distinct patients collected from the MIMIC-III database \cite{johnson2016mimic}.
 We identified six sepsis states based on the measurement of 42 variables (demographic profiles, vital signs, laboratory tests, mechanical ventilation status of the patients, and information on pre-existing clinical conditions) from these sepsis patients.
 Among these states, State 1 manifests a moderate condition of sepsis, State 2 primarily represents inflammation and infection with evident signs of inflammatory response, State 3 corresponds to the highest survival rate, but is typically associated with hyperoxia.
 The last three states show signs and symptoms of Multiple Organ Dysfunction Syndrome (MODS) with diverse manifestations of organ failures.

 Our framework identified the most discriminating attributes for each sepsis state and showed that each state manifests a unique set of pathological responses, which correspond to different extents of organ dysfunction.
 These observations have two significant implications: (i) in contrast to the SOFA metric, our method identifies a larger number of attributes to provide a comprehensive view of sepsis symptoms, allowing for a more detailed diagnostic criterion; and (ii) it is possible to focus on a smaller set of attributes to differentiate sepsis symptoms, potentially reducing the associated diagnostic time and associated cost.
 Our identification of three distinct MODS states associated with a higher mortality rate, provides insight into advanced management of sepsis in ICU environments.